Note: This is an old article with content which is out of date.

-I have this blog hosted on a VPS which is protected by Fail2Ban.
-Thus far I've found most would-be attackers quickly move on when their IP addresses have been blocked a few times.
+I have a website hosted on a VPS which is protected by Fail2Ban.
+Thus far I’ve found most would-be attackers quickly move on when their IP addresses have been blocked a few times.
 Occasionally one of the blighters will persist, hence I use iptables to permanently drop all of the traffic eminating from their IP.

 To block an offending IP, using a remote shell, issue the following command:

 sudo iptables -A INPUT -s <IPADDRESS> -j DROP

 <IPADDRESS> for the attackers actual IP address.
 For example, blocking any traffic from 18.104.22.168, which just happens to be one of Google’s public DNS servers: